Day 2 itinerary: Puerto Princesa Underground River (PPUR), Ugong Rock Adventures, and Kinabuchs Grill and Bar

 Beautiful farm

 After a while, we finally hit the beach!
-The beach with a perfect view you wouldn’t mind waiting for your turn to ride the boat going to Sabang beach, where the hike to PPUR starts.
-You will also find many local restaurants here, so it’s time to grab something for brunch!
-How about some local dishes matched with fresh buko/coco juice?
-Yum! 😛
+The beach with a perfect view, you wouldn’t mind waiting for your turn to ride the boat going to Sabang beach, where the hike to PPUR starts.
+There were many local restaurants, so, we sat down and grabbed something for brunch.
+How about some local dishes matched with fresh buko (young coconut) juice?
+Yum!

 Let's go to the beach, each!